Smengerl/LCD_Text_Clock/README.md

 # LCD Text Clock

 A text-based clock using an LCD display with I2C interface on an ESP microcontroller with automatic NTP time sync.
-- Displays the current time as text like "five minutes to four"
+- Displays the current time and date as text like "five minutes to four"
-- 16x2 or 20x4 character LCD display support
+- 16x2, 40*2 or 20x4 character LCD display support
 - Customizable animations
-- Can be extended with rotary encoders or buttons to flip between multiple pages with different information
+- Supports buttons to flip between modes showing different information and can be easily extended by further or them
-- Automatic backlight switching and dimming
+- Automatic backlight switching and dimming (optional feature)
 - Automatic time synchronization using NTP
-- Energy saving measures

 The whole project rather serves as an example how text on a LCD display can be beautifully presented to users and can easily be extended/adapter to match your usecase.